Families of Berkovich spaces: Images of maps

-The following theorem contains, and extends, the celebrated result by Raynaud that tells that if~$\phi : Y\to X$ is a flat morphism between affinoid rigid spaces, then~$\phi(Y)$ is a finite union of affinoid domains of~$X$ ({\em cf.} \cite{frg2}, cor.
-5.11).
-But note that our proof is different -- we do not use any formal geometry.
+We are now going to deduce general results on the images of maps from Theorem \ref{thm-multisections-global}.
+Theorems \ref{th-image-compact} and \ref{th-image-equi} are stated under slightly general assumptions (for instance, the spaces involved are not assumed to be Hausdorff), but for each of them the case of interest is mainly that of affinoid source and target (and in fact, the proof first reduces to this case for both of them).

-\deux{imqsmooth} {\bf Theorem.} {\em Let~$Y$ be a~$\Gamma$-strict~$k$-analytic space, let~$X$ be a~$k$-analytic space and let~$\phi : Y\to X$ be a compact morphism.
-Let~$\sch F$ be a coherent sheaf on~$Y$ which is~$X$-flat.
-If~$X$ is~$\Gamma$-strict, or if~$X$ is separated and if~$Y$ is paracompact, then~$\phi(\supp F)$ is a closed~$\Gamma$-strict analytic domain of~$X$. }
+\begin{theo} Let~$Y$ be a~$\Gamma$-strict~$k$-analytic space, let~$X$ be a~$k$-analytic space, and let~$\phi \colon Y\to X$ be a morphism.
+Assume that $\phi$ is \emph{topologically} proper (\ref{ss-remind-topo}; this amounts to requiring that $\phi\inv(V)$ is quasi-compact for every affinoid domain $V$ of $X$, see \ref{ss-topologies}; we emphasize that we do not assume that $\phi$ is topologically separated).
+Let~$\mathscr F$ be a coherent sheaf on~$Y$ which is~$X$-flat.
+Assume that at least one of the two conditions below is satisfied: